 During a typical week, other than hanging in my yard with my dog, I manage to get out of the house about one to two times.
 When I do get to venture past my borders, it’s usually to go attempt to be social and meet up with some friends for a few drinks at a local watering hole.
 Yes, me, a disabled person with Multiple Sclerosis likes to go out and have a couple of alcoholic beverages.
 That fact can make some people a little skittish and a bit judgemental, too.
 So, let’s talk about MS and alcohol!

 Obviously, drinking with MS can seem troubling to some.
 After all, many people with MS already have issues with their balance and coordination.
 Becoming inebriated doesn’t typically improve those, so getting a bit tipsy with your MS symptoms can be downright dangerous.
 Another serious issue with alcohol consumption and MS has to do with medication.
 Mixing alcohol and certain medications can be extremely dangerous.
-You really need to know and heed any warnings when it comes to mixing alcohol and your various medications.
-Aside from those concerns, drinking too much is bad for your health in a lot of ways that you likely already know.
-To put it simply, doing something that has a negative impact on your overall health will absolutely have a negative effect on your MS as well.
+It's important to know and heed any warnings when it comes to mixing alcohol and various medications.
+Aside from those concerns, drinking too much is bad for your health in a lot of ways; that you likely already know.
+To put it simply, doing something that has a negative impact on our overall health can absolutely have a negative effect on our MS as well.

-Those are not the benefits I’m most concerned with here though.
-I am speaking more on the social aspects often associated with alcohol.
 MS is a lonely disease; it greatly affects people’s ability to socialize.
 It can also negatively impact the chances for people to find some enjoyment.
-If having a couple drinks is pleasant to you and maybe aids in your socializing or your enjoyments of life, then have at it.
+If having a couple drinks is pleasant to you and maybe aids in your socializing or your enjoyments of life, then that's okay.
 Remember, you never need to apologize for having some fun, trust me, you deserve it.
 You certainly don’t need alcohol to be social or have fun, but, for some people it is helpful, and that’s OK.

 Moderation and triggers